fleek-network/fleek-network-docs/references/Docker/build-and-run-in-docker.md

 ```

 :::info
-Provide one of the following options "in" or "out" to opt-in or opt-out of network participation.
+Provide one of the following options "in" or "out" to opt-in or opt-out of network participation, otherwise it'll default to "in".
+To learn more about network participation control read the section [Lightning CLI Opt](/docs/node/lightning-cli/#opt).
 :::

 ## Generate keys